 Let's call this group "Flexible Page Content Blocks".
 Add a new field and set its type to Flexible.

-Now we can move on to creating our modules.
+Then we can move on to creating our modules.
 In order to do this, we need to add a new Layout and define the fields which will be parts of our new module.
 Here's how the example modules look like.
 We'll use them on our page later.

 This stage is extremely important and very time consuming.
 It requires a thorough desing analysis and dividing it into independent blocks which will become our modules.